CyberZHG/keras-word-char-embd/README.md

 The output shape of `embd_layer` should be `(None, None, 600)`, which represents the batch size, the length of sentence and the length of encoded word feature.

+`char_hidden_layer_type` could be 'lstm', 'gru', 'cnn', a Keras layer or a list of Keras layers.

 #### `get_batch_input`

 The function is used to generate the batch inputs for the model.